 BAHTNET provides accountability to owners, participants and relevant stakeholders through the Determination of its rights and duties which is clearly articulated in title 3 of BAHTNET regulation.
 The information is publicly available on the BOT's website.

 The PSC, which is the FMI's board, is empowered by the BOT Act to formulate policies concerning the payment systems that are under the BOT supervision and the clearing systems between financial institutions, and to monitor the BOT's operations according to Section 28/12.

 Moreover, the BOT is responsible to ensure system availability, allow fair and open access as well as take into consideration the needs of participants and the market.
-Therefore, in order to engage with the industry, the BOT has established BAHTNET Advisory Group (AG) comprising representatives from Thai Bankers, Association, the Association of International Banks, Specialized Financial Institutions (SFI), and the Thailand Securities Depository Co., Ltd. (TSD).
+Therefore, in order to engage with the industry, the BOT has established BAHTNET Advisory Group (AG) comprising representatives from Thai Bankers' Association, the Association of International Banks, Specialized Financial Institutions (SFI), and the Thailand Securities Depository Co., Ltd. (TSD).
 The BOT arranges meetings with AG at least twice a year and conducts surveys to seek comments from all participants regarding changes in the system.

-The PSC governance arrangement is disclosed to the public on the BOT's website (www.bot.or.th) under About BOT → Organization and executives/ Committee section.
-Boards arrangement and objectives are stated in the BOT Act which is published on the BOT's website. (https://www.bot.or.th/English/AboutBOT/LawsAndRegulations/SiteAssets/Law \E01\Bot.pdf) The roles and responsibilities of an FMI's board of directors or Key consideration 3 equivalent) should be clearly specified, and there should be documented procedures for its functioning, including procedures to identify, address, and manage member conflicts of interest.
+The PSC governance arrangement is disclosed to the public on the BOT's website (www.bot.or.th) under About Us \rightarrow Committee \rightarrow Payment Systems Committee (PSC)

+Boards' arrangement and objectives are stated in the BOT Act which is published on the BOT's website.

+Key consideration 3 The roles and responsibilities of an FMI's board of directors (or equivalent) should be clearly specified, and there should be documented procedures for its functioning, including procedures to identify, address, and manage member conflicts of interest.
 The board should review both its overall performance and the performance of its individual board members regularly.
 Description Roles and responsibilities of the board The PSC, which is the FMI's board, is responsible for formulating policies concerning the payment systems that are under the BOT supervision and the clearing system between financial institutions to ensure security and effectiveness according to Section 28/12 of the BOT Act.
 Furthermore, the PSC is responsible for monitoring the BOT's operations under Section 8(6) which are to establish or support establishment of a payment system.
 The PSC also needs to act upon the PSC Governance Framework, which was approved by the PSC in the PSC meeting no. 2/2560, to promote good governance.
-The Framework specifies the PSC responsibilities in 3 parts as follows:

-- 1) Formulation of strategic development plan for payment systems landscape - 2) Oversight of payment systems stability - 3) Oversight of payment systems and services

-In sum, the PSC is responsible for overseeing payment systems under BOT supervision as well as stipulating a clear and understandable oversight policy for payment systems.
-As the FMI's board, the PSC is responsible for overseeing BAHTNET and ensuring BAHTNET's compliance with the PFMI. https://www.bot.or.th/English/AboutBOT/LawsAndRegulations/SiteAssets/Law\E01\Bot.pdf)

-The procedures for the PSC·s function as the FMI·s board to oversee payment systems under the BOT supervision are clearly documented in the PSC Governance Framework as follows:

-- Stipulate and set a clear and understandable oversight policies for the payment systems - Monitor oversight of the payment systems regulated by the BOT

-The PSC or FMI's board has to act upon the regulations as stipulated in the Responsibilities and Governance Framework to address and manage member conflicts of interest as follows:
+The Framework specifies the PSC responsibilities in 3 parts as follows: 1) Formulation of strategic development plan for payment systems landscape 2) Oversight of payment systems stability 3) Oversight of payment systems and services In sum, the PSC is responsible for overseeing payment systems under BOT supervision as well as stipulating a clear and understandable oversight policy for payment systems.
+As the FMI's board, the PSC is responsible for overseeing BAHTNET and ensuring BAHTNET's compliance with the PFMI.
+The procedures for the PSC's function as the FMI's board to oversee payment systems under the BOT supervision are clearly documented in the PSC Governance Framework as follows: Stipulate and set a clear and understandable oversight policies for the payment systems Monitor oversight of the payment systems regulated by the BOT The PSC or FMI's board has to act upon the regulations as stipulated in the Responsibilities and Governance Framework to address and manage member conflicts of interest as follows: